 Loan Modification Vs. Refinance: What’s Right For You?

-Let’s take a look at the main differences between a loan modification and a mortgage refinance, including when you might use one or the other and how these options can help you if you’re able to take advantage of them.
+Let’s take a look at the main differences between a loan modification versus a refinance, including when you might use one or the other and how these options can help you if you’re able to take advantage of them.

 First, if you’re unfamiliar with loan modifications or refinancing, it’s important to learn the basics of both processes and what they entail.
 Below, you’ll find a general definition of each and insights into how they work.

-When you ask for a loan modification, you’re not asking to replace your home loan with a new one.
-Instead, you’re adjusting the existing loan’s rate, term or potentially other details.
-Modifications may include:
+When you ask for a loan modification, you’re not asking to replace your existing mortgage with a new one.
+Instead, you’re adjusting the current loan’s rate, term or other details.
+Modifications may include extending your loan term, changing your interest rate or choosing a different type of loan, for instance, changing to a fixed-rate mortgage from an adjustable-rate mortgage.

 See What You Qualify For